SellaRafaeli/giving_profiles/README.md

 search with facets
 add donation to new organization
-admin: see all users, donations, organizations on profile page: set my pinned cause & org + explanation text view feed: see activity by my friends view organization: see who from my friends donated to this org User profile Pic
+admin: see all users, donations, organizations

+on profile page: set my pinned cause & org + explanation text view feed: see activity in my network view organization: see who from my friends donated to this org User profile Pic
 Login with FB